Category: Violent murder/psychological drama/biopic

 I simply loved the way a lot of the shots were placed and put together.
 One of the best examples that comes to mind is the scene where John teaches Jamie how to ride a motorcycle out in the open plains of outer-suburban Adelaide - the use of framing complements the mesmerising soundtrack.
 It really gives the impression of how Jamie feels impressed upon by John.

 There is also a scene where John assaults Jamie in a car on a grey and gloomy day.
-The close-up shots of John assaulting Jamie in close quarters, the empty and impoverished Adelaide street, the grey and depressing skies.
+The close-up shots of John assaulting Jamie in close quarters urging him to stop doing drugs, with the bleak and impoverished Adelaide street and grey and depressing skies plays its role as a backdrop.
 It's brilliant stuff!

 The location/setting: